jonbnewman/mobx-store-provider/README.md

 - `useStore(storeIdentifier: any = null, mapStateToProps: Function = identity): any`

   React Hook which you can use in your other components to retrieve and use a `store` for a given `storeIdentifier`.

+  The `storeIdentifier` simply tells mobx-store-provider which store you want to get access to.
+It is optional, the default identifier is `null`.

   You can optionally pass it a `mapStateToProps` function which you can use to select and return specific slices of the store into your components with.